rileyjson/Cheetah-Sign/Documentation/Deployment.md

    the projects directory.
 Run the command 'docker-compose up'.
 This should run the file contained in the root of the project called
    'docker-compose.yml'.

-3. Docker compose should spin up the [3 images](Development.md#back-end-setup) on Docker Desktop:
+3. Docker compose should spin up the [4 images](Development.md#back-end-setup) on Docker Desktop:

    - cheetah.sign.api
+   - cheetahsign-webclient
    - pgdata
    - pgadmin